ejakait/ejakait.github.io/resume.md

 ## Experience

-**Junior Data Engineer**

-\- Work alongside the data science team on data warehousing and ETL pipeline design and development.
+**Junior Data Engineer -** Work alongside the data science team on data warehousing and ETL pipeline design and development.

-##### **Software Engineering Intern, Symatech Labs**

-Redesigned the company website and contributed to the backed development of Android.
+**Software Engineering Intern, Symatech Labs -** Redesigned the company website and contributed to the backed development of Android.

 ## Education